ShirelAzulay/detect_abnormal_requests_based_on_models/README.md

-# SaltDetectAbnormal
+# Salt Detect Abnormal Project

-This app was created with Bootify.io - tips on working with the code [can be found here](https://bootify.io/next-steps/).
-Feel free to contact us for further questions.
+This app was created with love by Shirel Azulay

 ## Development